criteo/fromconfig/docs/development/publish-extensions.md

     super().__init__(launcher=launcher)  # type: ignore
 ```

-Once your extension is available, update `fromconfig` documentation and add an example in [extensions](extensions).
+Once your extension is available, update `fromconfig` documentation and add an example in [extensions](extensions/).

+Good examples of extensions